 Occasionally, an applicant who is being formally denied licensure, or a licensee against whom disciplinary action is being taken, will attempt to directly contact Board Members.
 If the communication is written, the person should read only far enough to determine the nature of the communication.
-Once he or she realizes it is from a person against whom an action is pending, they shall reseal the documents and send them to the EO.
+Once he or she realizes it is from a person against whom an action is pending, they shall should reseal the documents and send them to the EO Executive Officer.

-If a Board Member receives a telephone call from an applicant under any circumstances or licensee against whom an action is pending, he or she shall immediately inform the caller that communication on this matter is prohibited by law and notify the EO and the Board's legal counsel.
+If a Board Member receives a telephone call from an applicant under any circumstances or licensee against whom an action is pending, he or she shall should immediately inform the caller that communication on this matter is prohibited by law tell the person they cannot speak to them about the matter and notify inform the EO Executive Officer and the Board's legal counsel.

-If the person insists on discussing the case, he or she shall be informed that the Board Member will be required to recuse him or herself from any participation in the matter.
+If the person insists on discussing the case, he or she shall be informed should be told that the Board Member will be required to recuse him or herself from any participation in the matter.
 Therefore, continued discussion is of no benefit to the applicant or licensee.